commeta/fast_io/README.md

 3. **Size Increase**: dynamic_buffer size increases by ini_buffer_size.
 The increase occurs using the erealloc function, which tries to change the size of the already allocated memory, while preserving existing data.

+### Using the System Buffer

+When you work with file operations, such as reading from a file using buffer functions, a system buffer is utilized.
+This buffer serves as an intermediary storage for data between the physical file on the disk and the computer's RAM.
+The system buffer allows for optimization of input/output by minimizing the number of disk accesses, which significantly enhances the performance of read and write operations.

+During operation, the system buffer is used for the temporary storage of data read from a file before it is placed into the user buffer (dynamic_buffer).
+This enables efficient reading of data in large blocks, reducing the number of disk accesses.

+### Advantages of Using the System Buffer

+1. Efficiency: Reading data in large blocks and their temporary storage in the system buffer reduces the load on the disk system and enhances the overall performance of input/output operations.

+2. Reduced Latency: Minimizing disk accesses decreases delays associated with the mechanical characteristics of hard drives and the features of solid-state drives (SSD).

 ## Conclusion